Paula Scher: Pentagram

-In 1991, after the studio suffered from the recession and Koppel took the position of creative director at Esquire, Scher began consulting and joined Pentagram as a partner in the New York office.
-Since then, she has been a principal at the New York office of the Pentagram design consultancy, where she has developed identity and branding systems, promotional materials, environmental graphics, packaging, and publication designs for a broad range of clients that includes Bloomberg, Microsoft, Bausch + Lomb, Coca-Cola, Shake Shack, The New School, the Museum of Modern Art, the Sundance Institute, the High Line, Jazz at Lincoln Center, the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the New Jersey Performing Arts Center, the United States Holocaust Memorial Museum, the Philadelphia Museum of Art, and the New York City Department of Parks and Recreation.
+In 1991, after the studio suffered from the recession and Koppel took a position as creative director at Esquire, Scher began consulting and joined Pentagram as a partner in the New York office.
+Since then, she has been a principal at the New York office of the Pentagram design consultancy, where she has developed identity and branding systems, promotional materials, environmental graphics, packaging, and publication designs for a broad range of clients, including Bloomberg, Microsoft, Bausch + Lomb, Coca-Cola, Shake Shack, The New School, the Museum of Modern Art, the Sundance Institute, the High Line, Jazz at Lincoln Center, the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the New Jersey Performing Arts Center, the United States Holocaust Memorial Museum, the Philadelphia Museum of Art, and the New York City Department of Parks and Recreation.

 Educator

-In 1992, she became a design educator, teaching at the School of Visual Arts in New York City.
-She has taught there for over two decades, along with positions at the Cooper Union, Yale University and the Tyler School of Art.
+In 1992, Scher began her career as a design educator, teaching at the School of Visual Arts in New York City.
+She has served as a faculty member in the MFA Design program for over two decades, with a focus on typography and brand identity, along with holding teaching positions at the Cooper Union, Yale University and the Tyler School of Art.

 Writing

-Print

 Scher has contributed to numerous issues of Print.
 Her first Print cover was with her friend Steven Heller.
 Together, they created a parody issue in 1985, a genealogy chart of graphic design.

-Books

 Scher has authored several books, including the 2002 Make it Bigger (New York: Princeton Architectural Press.
 ISBN 1-56898-332-8) based on her experience as a designer.

-The Swedish Hall of Femmes project published a book focused on and interviewing Scher in 2011: Hall of Femmes: Paula Scher.
+In 2011, the Swedish Hall of Femmes project published a book focused on and interviewing Scher: Hall of Femmes: Paula Scher.